Violante Ferroni: San Giovanni Di Dio Hospital

-Conservation and Restoration
+Conservation and restoration

 The restoration project, funded by the Advancing Women Artists Foundation, began by creating a scaffolding in order to remove the paintings from the high walls of the atrium.
 They were then transferred to the studio, where conservators Elizabeth Wicks and Marina Vincenti conducted a diagnostic photographic investigation in order to identify issues with the painting for restoration.
 The next step was cleaning and identifying the artistic technique used within the paintings.
 Following this phase structural issues were addressed.
 This process included consolidation, also known as the treatment that aims to stabilize degraded or weakened areas by introducing an adhesive, also called a consolidant.
 Then they applied strips of fabric around the painting's border and stretched the painting and new fabric over a new stretcher to preserve the original canvas from further damage.
 Pictorial reintegration was the next phase, where the conservators filled flaking paint mirroring the surrounding technique.
 Lastly, varnish was applied before returning the paintings to their rightful home in the atrium of the San Giovanni Di Dio Hospital.
 The restoration was completed in 2020.

 Other artwork

-Ferroni created multiple other paintings that have now been lost to history.
+Ferroni created many other paintings that have now been lost to history.
 Her work was exhibited in the Academy of San Luca in 1737 and 1776, as well as at the Uffizi Gallery.
 The pieces were reported to be a copy of a Luca Giordano, a copy of a Guido Reni, and a copy of the Martyrdom of Saint Bartholomew by Giovanni Domenico Ferretti.